Reiki and Shamanism: Holistic Options for Chronic Pain

 The world of alternative healing is constantly changing.
 It makes sense to explore alternatives to experience healing for yourself.

-Lian Sawires has been a teaching reiki master since 1997 and a practicing shaman for three years.
-She is the founder of the Shaman Collective, an international group of shamans who meet twice a month via video conferencing to discuss cases and explore techniques.
+Lian Sawires is a shamanic practitioner and teacher, the founder of the Shaman Collective, an international group of shamans who meet twice a month via video conferencing to discuss cases and explore techniques.
+She works on zoom anywhere and in person.
 If you would like to try either modality, feel free to contact the author.